daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 C-w r to swap the buffers.
 C-w w to move cursor.

-# marks
-  ma - set mark "a" at current location
-  'a - jump to start of line of mark a
-  `a - jump to position (line and col) of mark a d'a - delete from current line to line of mark a

-Sort properties in CSS: Select the lines and type `:sort`

-Inserting a line break: Just do r-Enter.

 To run normal mode commands across a range, we can visually select them then run `:normal A;` to do an append semicolon at the land.
 Helpful when you need to edit something across lines.
 Same with doing across the entire file, just do :%normal A;

 http://dalibornasevic.com/posts/43-12-vim-tips

-Swap chars: Xp in normal mode